Trump’s Pentagon pick is Army veteran, defense lobbyist

 Esper previously served a national security adviser for former Senate Majority Leader Bill Frist.

-He was policy director for the House Armed Services Committee and a professional staff member on the Senate Foreign Relations and Government Affairs committees and also advised former Obama administration Defense Secretary Chuck Hagel when Hagel was in the Senate.
+He was policy director for the House Armed Services Committee and a professional staff member on the Senate Foreign Relations committee and also advised former Obama administration Defense Secretary Chuck Hagel when Hagel was in the Senate.

 He's also served as a deputy assistant secretary of defense and was a war planner on the Army staff.